Debt Real Estate Crowdfunding Comparison

 A servicing fee may be applied to loans.
 This fee is usually 0.25%-1.00%, and PeerStreet is committed to transparency so investors always know what their fees will be.

-Although PeerStreet offers customizable portfolios, investors won’t find long-term mortgages on this platform.
-PeerStreet specializes in bridge loans, which are typically paid off in 6-24 months.
-These short-term rest estate loans are great for borrowers who are looking to flip a home or quickly fix up a home to be turned into a rental property.
+Although PeerStreet offers customizable portfolios, investors won’t find long-term mortgages on this real estate crowdfunding platform.
+PeerStreet specializes in bridge loans typically repaid in 6-24 months.
+These short-term real estate loans are ideal for borrowers looking to flip a home or quickly fix up a home to be turned into a rental property.

-While the majority of investments tend to be single family residences, there are occasional commercial or multifamily properties available as well.
+While most investments tend to be single-family residences, occasional commercial or multifamily properties are also available.

-Historically, yields have been between 7-12%.
-PeerStreet’s careful vetting of borrowers has paid off; the company claims that 96% of loans are paid off on time (as of December 2020).
+Historically, yields have been between 6-9% depending on the specific loan’s risk grade.
+Moreover, PeerStreet’s careful vetting of borrowers has paid off; the company claims that more than 5 billion loans are paid off on time (as of November 2022).
+Th level of market interest rates will influence the PeerStreet debt interest rates.

 - Transparency.
 Investors have a clear understanding of what fees to expect, for example.